floweredscarf/su25/labs/lab12/index.md

 Although searching in a 2-3 tree is like searching in a BST, inserting a new item is a little different.

-Similar to a BST, we *always* insert the new key in a leaf node.
-We must find the correct place for the key that we insert to go by traversing down the tree, and then insert the new key into the appropriate place in the existing leaf.
+Similar to a BST, we *always* insert the new element in a leaf node.
+We must find the correct place for the element that we insert to go by traversing down the tree, and then insert the new element into the appropriate place in the existing leaf.
-However, unlike in a BST, we can "stuff" more keys into the nodes in a 2-3 tree.
+However, unlike in a BST, we can "stuff" more elements into the nodes in a 2-3 tree.

 #### Basic Insertion